Meet The Team

 Dublin born Tony Fegan is a theatre director and arts learning practitioner.
 Tony was artistic director of BAC (Battersea Arts Centre) Battersea, London 1985-1988.
 Tony was Director of Learning at LIFT (London International Festival of Theatre) between1992-2007.
 He developed a wide-ranging and highly influential arts learning programme with national and international artists working with youth, community groups, schools and universities on long-term artist collaboration including site-specific events.
 He is a founder member of Project Phakama, inter-cultural youth arts exchange programme between London, Southern Africa, India and South America.
 He has extensive experience in creating multilingual performance through artist in residence projects in intercultural and international settings.
 In August 2007 Tony took up post as Director at Tallaght Community Arts in Dublin.
 Since 2007 Tony has repositioned Tallaght Community Arts as an arts development organisation working closely with communities in Tallaght and South Dublin County.

-Working at Tallaght Community is a great pleasure and a privilege.
+Working at Tallaght Community Arts is a great pleasure and a privilege.
 I am daily surrounded by a diverse group of intelligent and friendly people.
-I have been working with Tallaght Community for over twenty years.
+I have been working with Tallaght Community since its foundation.
 I currently work with the Director to maintain the day-to-day administrative structures of the organisation to ensure the long-term sustainability of Tallaght Community Arts.

 My name is Cathal Regan.
 I am the Administrative Assistant for Tallaght Community Arts.
 I have been the Admin Assistant for Tallaght Community Arts since 2010.